RomanLut/hx_espnow_rc/README.md

 # ESP-NOW technical details
 ESP-NOW packets are vendor-specific packets.
 ESP sends packet and waits for confirmation packet from peer mac address.
-If Ack paket is not recevied, erorr is returned.
+If Ack packet is not received, erorr is returned.
 So sender knows that packet is not delivered successfully.
 Opposite is not true.
 If API call returns error, packet still may have been delivered, but sender did not hear Ack packet.

-If peer address is set to broadcast address (ff:ff:ff:ff:ff:ff), ESP does not wait for Ack packet and returns no error.
-This fact can be used to send one-way packets in some scenarios(OpenHD-like video transmission?)
+If peer address is set to broadcast address (ff:ff:ff:ff:ff:ff), ESP does not wait for Ack packet and returns no error (Update: API still returns error sometimes?).
+This address can be used to send one-way, "fire and foget" packets without confirmation and delay.

 # ESP-NOW encription